Last Updated: 5/22/23 | May 22nd, 2023

 Tokyo lives up to all the hype you’ve heard about it.

 You never know what you’ll find here.
-One second you’ll run into a group of women dressed in pig masks and ’80s dresses and the next you’re in a robot café.
+One second you’ll run into a group of women dressed in pig masks and ’80s dresses and the next you’re in a robot café or a centuries-old temple.

-It’s also one of the biggest cities in the world, home to over 13 million people — almost 40 million if you count the Greater Tokyo Area.
+It’s also one of the biggest cities in the world, home to almost 14 million people — almost 40 million if you count the Greater Tokyo Area.
 It’s massive!

 Not surprisingly, it’ll take some time to see it all.
 And there are so many nooks and crannies to explore that it’s easy to get lost.